- Solid Waste Management

 - When holiday shopping for gifts or food, remember to carry your reusable bags to avoid unnecessary plastic grocery bags.

-- Remember to store food leftovers in reusable containers and avoid plastic wrap, bags and foil.
+- Remember to store food leftovers in reusable containers and avoid single-use plastic wrap, bags and foil.

 - Serve guests food with washable and reusable dishware, rather than disposable plates and cutlery.